 "I didn't know how long I'd be playing for the New England Patriots, or whether I'd even get the opportunity to play for them.
 (I was the fourth quarterback on the depth chart my first year.)
 I had no idea I would spend the next 20 years in New England, or start a family there."

 Indeed, Brady became the Patriots' starting quarterback in 2001, his second season in the NFL, and the rest is history.
 He won six Super Bowls with that team and earned three NFL MVP awards over 20 seasons in the league.
-Brady has also earned more than $235 million in total from his NFL contracts over that time, according to Spotrac — and, he'll soon add to that total in Tampa Bay.
+Brady has also earned more than $263 million in total from his NFL contracts over that time, according to Spotrac — including $27.8 million in his first season in Tampa Bay.

 "Everyone comes up against challenges," Brady says.
 "Whether they're physical, mental or emotional, they're part of everyone's lives.
 I'm no exception."